• Skip to primary navigation

 Notes

 About the clarified butter, I'm not an expert and recommend you read a tutorial if you've never done it.
 For this recipe, you’ll need to start with a stick (½ cup 4 ounces) of unsalted butter to make ⅓ cup (2.3 ounces) clarified.
-Melt the butter over medium heat until its milk solids come to the top.
-Reduce heat.
-Being careful not to let the butter brown, skim the white foam off the top with a spoon.
-Pour the clear butter into a bowl and let it cool completely.
-If you’ve accidentally browned it you can pour it through a sieve or let it drip through a coffee filter (or cheesecloth if you have one) to trap the brown particles.
+Melt the butter over medium heat until it starts to separate.
+Skim any whey that's risen to the top, then pour into a bowl and let cool.
+As it cools, the milk solids sink.
+Pour off the clear butter.
+Save the milk solids for something else or discard.

 Keyword clarified butter